asyncapi/studio/docs/navigation.md

 - Autosave - It shows whether Autosave is on or off.
 - Type - Shows the language in which the API is written: `JSON` or `YAML`.

 Below the title bar there is a control panel.
-You can the buttons to:
+You can use the buttons to:

 - Hide and show erros
 - Hide and show warnings